-Just like every other industry, faculty in higher education institutions had to adjust to remote teaching almost overnight due to the COVID-19 pandemic.
-With the added pressure of delivering engaging lectures and revamping assessments that could be worked on remotely, teachers had to ensure that students are having a fulfilling learning experience, as they would in a classroom.
-Thus, more than 50% faculty members considered leaving teaching due to the burnout caused by the pandemic ("Fidelity Investments & The Chronicle of Higher Education Study", 2021).
+Just like in every other industry, faculty in higher education institutions had to adjust to remote teaching almost overnight due to the COVID-19 pandemic.
+With the added pressure of delivering engaging lectures and revamping assessments that could be worked on remotely, teachers had to ensure that students were having a fulfilling learning experience, as they would in a classroom.
+Thus, more than 50% of faculty members considered leaving teaching due to the burnout caused by the pandemic.

 In this article, we will cover the following topics: